Anthony Walker Jr.: 2022

 On March 16, 2022, Walker re-signed with the Browns on a one-year contract.
 He suffered a torn quad in Week 3 and was placed on injured reserve on September 23.

 2023

 On March 29, 2023, Walker re-signed with the Browns on another one-year contract.
 He was placed on injured reserve on January 5, 2024.
-He started 12 games in 2023, recording 44 tackles, four passes defensed, and a forced fumble.
+He started 12 games in 2023, recording 44 tackles, four passes defended, and a forced fumble.

 Miami Dolphins

 On March 15, 2024, Walker signed with the Miami Dolphins.
-He played in 14 games with eight starts, recording 68 tackles, one sack, two passes defensed, and one interception.
+He played in 14 games with eight starts, recording 68 tackles, one sack, two passes defended, and one interception.

 Tampa Bay Buccaneers

 On March 19, 2025, Walker signed a one-year contract with the Tampa Bay Buccaneers.
 On August 25, Walker was released by the Buccaneers with a non-football injury designation.

 Indianapolis Colts (second stint)

 On September 1, 2025, Walker was signed to the Indianapolis Colts' practice squad.